dwmkerr/terminal-ai/README.md

 - [ ] nth: decide on whether a response prompt is needed.
 For a single line response it is probably good, for multi-line it is probably unneeded, for a single line of code it is likely not needed, consider either heuristics or configuration options
 - [ ] nth: support reflow with marked-terminal to more gracefully show output
 - [ ] nth: 'compact' option for action menu
+- [ ] nth: clean up the prompt for next action as well as the code
+- [ ] nth: decide how to trim markdown and space output.
+It might be based on whether the output is multi-line and so on
+- [ ] nth: give code blocks more of a background so that they are more readable

 ---